InteractiveDataVis/Interactive-Data-Vis-Sp2020/tutorial4_timeseries/README.md

 The goals for this tutorial are:

-- Introduce d3 line generators
+- Introduce [d3 line](https://github.com/d3/d3-shape#lines) generators, and solidify how a function generator works differently than the appending and manipulating elements we've done so far.
-- Reinforce the boilerplate logic to understand the data lifecycle
+- Reinforce the boilerplate logic, with some slight updates, to further understand the data lifecycle (both for javascript and d3.js enter, update, and exit).
-- Practice transitions on new types of elements
+- Practice [transitions](https://github.com/d3/d3-transition) on elements we know already, but also introduce new types of transitions on scales.

 ## How to setup, serve, and deploy: